The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 Are Savannah Monitors Friendly?

-Yes.
-Especially as far as monitors go.
-They are a very friendly species and tolerate handling well from a young age.
+Yes, especially as far as monitors go.
+They are a very friendly species and can be taught to tolerate handling over a period of time.

 They are generally one of the less nervous monitor species so get along well with their owners.